Bioconductor/BBS/Doc/Set-up-new-devel-builds-HOWTO.md

 In our scenario (i.e. 3.11 builds), malbec2 is the central builder.

-Connect to `biocbuild` account on malbec2 (you might need to establish a VPN connection to rpcivpn.roswellpark.org first if you are outside RPCI):
+Connect to the `biocbuild` account on malbec2 (you might need to establish a VPN connection to rpcivpn.roswellpark.org first if you are outside RPCI):
 ```
 ssh -A biocbuild@malbec2.bioconductor.org